Oliver's Cornwall

 The Japanese Garden at St. Mawgan

 Compared with our favourite Japanese gardens - at Kildare in Ireland and Tatton Park in Cheshire - this is of relatively minor interest.
 A pleasant enough garden but lacking any outstanding features.
-And we have to comment that maintenance was not what you might hope for.
+And we have to comment that maintenance was not what you might hope for, particularly at a showcase for a nursery.
 Perhaps it will be better next time.
+Anyway, we enjoyed walking around St. Mawgan, a lovely village, and walked down the valley to Mawgan Porth and back.
+There is a pub and tea-rooms in St. Mawgan.
+If you walk to Mawgan Porth, there is a pub and café there and a seasonal café on the way there.

 Tea House and Carp Pool